naveen3830/naveen3830/README.md

 🧮 Equipped with a solid foundation in mathematics and statistics, I relish the challenge of translating raw data into actionable intelligence.
 From conducting exploratory data analysis to constructing predictive models, I continually strive to push the boundaries of data science.

-🤝 I firmly believe in the transformative power of collaboration and open-source contributions in propelling the field of data science forward.
+🤝 I firmly believe in the transformative power of collaboration and open-source contributions in propelling data science forward.
 Whether actively engaging in hackathons or sharing knowledge through insightful blog posts, I am dedicated to nurturing a dynamic community of data enthusiasts.

 ---